 PhD applicants with a accredited Masters degree in a related field may apply for the PhD Program.
 No direct credit is given for life experience, but competency in certain areas from previous graduate work, independent learning, or work experience contributes to the pace with which you complete your programs.

 Visit the Tuition and Fees page for the most current information.
 You will also find tuition payment plan information on this page.
 When planning the total cost of attending IOU Foundation, you should also include fees for books and on-line service.

 Yes, we offer scholarships for incoming PhD and Post PhD learners.
 Please go to the Scholarships page for further information.

 What does the tuition include?

-The tuition includes costs for your entire Dual PhD or Post-PhD with IOUF and the Universidad Azteca and Universidad Central de Nicaragua.
+The tuition includes costs for your entire Dual PhD with IOUF and the Universidad Azteca and Universidad Central de Nicaragua.
 Books, software, examination fees if required, and other learning materials would be in addition to the tuition.

 Can learners apply for a PhD with only a bachelor's degree?

 Learners must complete a master's degree before earning a PhD.
 In rare situations, an applicant may apply for the PhD Program by establishing Master’s Equivalency and an Masters Equivalency Examination.
 Please see the following instructions: Establishing Masters Equivalency.

 What is the average length of IOUF/UA/UCN Programs?

 The PhD Program has a minimum length of two years.
 Most learners take longer than two years.
 The length can vary considerably depending on your previous academic work and the time that you can devote to your studies.